 The Closed Sicilian: 1.e4 c5 2.Nc3...
 3.g3 arises after 1.e4 c5 2.Nc3 Nc6 3.g3 and falls under ECO code B24.
-White's plan is to play Bg2, Nge2, d3 and O-O. Sometimes White will also try to attack with an early f4, which may procede similarly to the Grand Prix Attack.
-Black will try to counter that with an break in the center of the board.
-With 22,064 games in the master database, it is a well-established opening choice.
+White's typical setup involves fianchettoing with Bg2, developing the knight to e2, playing d3, and castling kingside.
+In some lines, White may seek a more aggressive approach with an early f4, leading to positions that can resemble the Grand Prix Attack.
+Black's counter-strategy typically revolves around engineering a central pawn break to challenge White's setup.
+With 2.5 million Lichess games across all rating levels, it is a well-established opening choice.

 History and Notable Players